 staff must access the modules as follows:

-- PHSA, Northern Health, and Island Health: use the Learning Hub
+- PHSA, Vancouver Coastal Health, Northern Health, and Island Health: use the Learning Hub

 - Interior Health: staff must use the IH learning platform

-- Fraser Health: a modified version of the modules will be available on the FH learning platform soon
+- Fraser Health: a modified version of the modules is available on the FH learning platform

 - Non-health-authority-affiliated: you are welcome to use the LearningHub; see below.